-L studen t towards achievin g mastery of th e sta ndard s set forti h in the co mmon cor e curricula 2 or the State's adopted curricula for the core content areas of reading. language, 3 mather matics so ience an d social str udies and l
+L student t towards achievin g mastery of th e sta ndard s set fort h in the co mmon cor e curricula 2 or the State's adopted curricula for the core content areas of reading, language, 3 mather matics sc rience an d social str ndies and

-- 4 B. At the high school level, a statewide, standardized, end-of-course assessment that is aligned with and that measures each public school student's skills and knowledge of the State's adopted curricula for the core content areas of 7 reading, language, mathematics, science, and social studies; - 8 (iv) Each public school shall establish as the basis for its assessment 9 of its needs, project goals and objectives that are in keeping with the goals and objectives 10 established by its county board and the State Board; - With the assistance of its county board, the State Board, and the 11 12 State Superintendent, each public school shall develop programs to meet its needs on the 13 basis of the priorities it sets; - Evaluation programs shall be developed at the same time to 14 15 determine if the goals and objectives are being met; and - 16 (vii) A reevaluation of programs, goals, and objectives shall be 17 undertaken regularly. - After the 2014-2015 school year, the State Board shall determine 19 whether the assessments at the middle school and high school levels required under 20 paragraph (2)(iii)3 of this subsection adequately measure the skills and knowledge set forth.
-21 in the State's adopted curricula for the core content areas of reading, language, 22 mathematics, science, and social studies. - 23 If the State Board makes a determination under subparagraph 24 (i) of this paragraph that an assessment does not adequately measure the skills and 25 knowledge set forth in the State's adopted curricula for a core content area, the Department 26 shall develop a State-specific assessment in that core content area to be implemented in 27 the 2018-2019 school year. - National standardized testing may not be the only measure for 29 evaluating educational accountability. - 30 (2) (I) AN EDUCATIONAL ACCOUNTABILITY PROGRAM SHALL 51 INCLUDE AT LEAST THREE SCHOOL QUALITY INDICATORS THAT MEASURE THE 52 COMPARATIVE OPPORTUNITIES PROVIDED TO STUDENTS OR THE LEVEL OF STUDENT SUCCESS IN PUBLIC SCHOOLS.
-33 - 34 ONE OF THE SCHOOL QUALITY INDICATORS UNDER 35 SUBPARAGRAPH (I) OF THIS PARAGRAPH SHALL BE SCHOOL CLIMATE SURVEYS.
+- B. At the high school level, a statewide, standardized, 5 end-of-course assessment that is aligned with and that measures each public school 6 student's skills and knowledge of the State's adopted curricula for the core content areas of 7 reading, language, mathematics, science, and social studies; - 8 (iv) Each public school shall establish as the basis for its assessment 9 of its needs, project goals and objectives that are in keeping with the goals and objectives 10 established by its county board and the State Board; - 11 (v) With the assistance of its county board, the State Board, and the 12 State Superintendent, each public school shall develop programs to meet its needs on the 13 basis of the priorities it sets; - 14 (vi) Evaluation programs shall be developed at the same time to 15 determine if the goals and objectives are being met; and - 16 (vii) A reevaluation of programs, goals, and objectives shall be 17 undertaken regularly. - (3) (i) After the 2014-2015 school year, the State Board shall determine whether the assessments at the middle school and high school levels required under paragraph (2)(iii)3 of this subsection adequately measure the skills and knowledge set forth in the State's adopted curricula for the core content areas of reading, language, mathematics, science, and social studies. - (ii) If the State Board makes a determination under subparagraph (i) of this paragraph that an assessment does not adequately measure the skills and knowledge set forth in the State's adopted curricula for a core content area, the Department shall develop a State-specific assessment in that core content area to be implemented in the 2018-2019 school year. - 28 (c) (1) National standardized testing may not be the only measure for 29 evaluating educational accountability. - 50 (2) (I) An educational accountability program shall include at least three school quality indicators that measure the comparative opportunities provided to students or the level of student success in public schools. - 54 (II) 1.
+ONE OF THE SCHOOL QUALITY INDICATORS UNDER 55 SUBPARAGRAPH (I) OF THIS PARAGRAPH SHALL BE SCHOOL CLIMATE SURVEYS.

 1 2.
-THE SCHOOL CLIMATE SURVEYS SHALL INCLUDE AT

-2 LEAST ONE OR MORE QUES STIONS QUESTION TO EDUCATORS REGARDING THE

-3 RECEIPT OF CRITICAL INSTRI UCTIONAL FEEDBACK.

-4 5 (III) (III) INCLUDE: SCHOOL QUALITY INDICATORS MAY

-6 4- FOR SECONDARY SCHOOLS:

-7 ♣ 1.
-CLASS SIZE;

-8 B. 2.
-CASE LOAD;

-9 - SCHOOL CLIMATE SURVEYS ACCESS TO OR CREDIT

-10 1 0 11 0 0 1 1 1 1 1 1 1 1 1 1 1 1 1 1 III.
-ROUNDED CURRICULUM BY THE END OF MINTH

-11 IATICS, ENGLISH LANGUAGE ARTS, SCIENCE, SOCIAL

-12 STUDIES, AND BELATED ARTS)

-5 .

-13 D.4.

-14 PLACEMENT COURSES AND D NTERNATIONAL BACCALAUREATE PROGRAMS:

-15 F. OPPORTUNITIES FOR DUAL ENROLLMENT:

-16 E. OPPORTUNITIES TO ENROLL IN CAREER AND

-17 TECHNOLOGY EDUCATION P ROCRAMS; AND

-18 G. OBBODTUNITIES FOR INDUSTRY CERTIFICATIONS

-19 AND

-20 2 FOR ELEMENTARY AND MIDDLE SCHOOLS:

-21 A. CLASS SIZE:

-22 ₽, CASE LOADI

-23 C. CHRONIC ADDINTERIOM; AND

-24 D. SCHOOL CLIMATE SURVEYS: FOR:

-25 Α. ADVANCED PLACEMENT COURSES AND

-INTERNATIONAL BACCALAUE

-27 B. CAREER AND TECHNOLOGY EDUCATION PROGRAMS:

-40 AND
+THE SCHOOL CLIMATE SURVEYS SHALL INCLUDE AT 2 LEAST ONE OR MORE QUES TIONS QUESTION TO EDUCATORS REGARDING THE 3 RECEIPT OF CRITICAL INSTRU JCTIONAL FEEDBACK.
+4 5 (II) (III) INCLUDE: SCHOOL QUALITY INDICATORS MAY 6 1.
+FOR SECONDARY SCHOOLS: 7 A. 1.
+CLASS SIZE; 8 B. 2.
+Case load; 9 10 SCHOOL CLIMATE SURVEYS ACCESS TO OR CREDIT 11 CRADE, INCLUDING MATHEM TATICS, ENGLISH LANGUAGE ARTS, SCIENCE, SOCIAL 12 STUDIES, AND RELATED ARTS + 13 14 D. 4.
+PLACEMENT COURSES AND I 3.
+Opportunities to enroll in Advanced STERNATIONAL BACCALAUREATE PROGRAMS: 15 F. OPPORTUNITIES FOR DUAL ENROLLMENT: 16 17 E. TECHNOLOGY EDUCATION P OPPORTUNITIES TO ENROLL IN CAREER AND 18 19 G. OPPORTUNITIES FOR INDUSTRY CERTIFICATIONS 20 2 FOR ELEMENTARY AND MIDDLE SCHOOLS: 21 A. CLASS SIZE: 22 ₽, CASE LOADI 23 C. CHRONIC ADDENTEEIOM; AND 24 D, SCHOOL CLIMATE SURVEYS: FOR: 25 26 A. INTERNATIONAL BACCALAUE ADVANCED PLACEMENT COURSES AND REATE PROGRAMS: 27 28 CAREER AND TECHNOLOGY EDUCATION PROGRAMS: